kevgrasso/jigsaw/README.txt

-Jigsaw by Kevin Grasso
-Game Engine for HTML5 Canvas.
+Jigsaw is a 2D Game Engine for HTML5 Canvas written by Kevin Grasso in Coffeescript

 Requires:
 <canvas>